Chapter 1: Accessibility and Assistive Technology

 Current DRS clients should discuss assistive technology needs with their DRS counselors.
 Applications for DRS services can be made by contacting local DRS offices.
 See DRS Offices Statewide, Rehabilitation and Independent Living section.

-Oklahoma Department of Rehabilitation Services (DRS) - Visual Services, Rehabilitation Technology Lab for Blindness and Low Vision
+Oklahoma Department of Rehabilitation Services (DRS) - Services for the Blind and Visually Impaired, Rehabilitation Technology Lab for Blindness and Low Vision

 - Individual assistive technology evaluations;